 The neolithic saw a major upgrade of life in Cornwall called the neolithic revolution, around 4000 BCE.
 It also saw the beginning of the megalithic age around 3700 BCE, with the modification of the hilltop tors, the ambitious building of the quoits and the early development of such things as placed stones and possibly some cairns.

 The Neolithic Revolution

-The neolithic revolution, gaining ground in Cornwall around 4000 BCE, involved influxes of people and ideas, adoption of horticulture and husbandry, and settlement in more rooted territories as population was growing, though people still moved seasonally around their patch.
+The neolithic revolution, gaining momentum in Cornwall around 4000 BCE, involved influxes of people and ideas, adoption of horticulture, herding and husbandry, and settlement in more rooted territories as population was growing, though people still moved seasonally around their patch.
 They were transiting from being nomadic to transhumant (following a seasonal round around a limited area).
 Log dwellings were established as winter residences, some family-size and some communal, and they would use tipis, bivouacs and caves too.
 Sometimes, in summer, they would simply sleep out around a fire.

 Creation of woodland clearings increased, and new tool technologies and social dynamics developed.
 Patches of forest were cut or burned, though they often re-grew within decades once people moved on - a necessity because the neolithics had not yet learned how to maintain soil fertility.

 Horticultural and herding products were an add-on to wild-sourced diets - patches of land on the seasonal round would be weeded, tended and gardened to encourage chosen species.
-Later things developed into transhumant horticulture - moving seasonally between residences for different purposes.
+Later, this developed into transhumant horticulture - moving seasonally between residences for different purposes.

 At this time Ireland and the west of Britain formed the centre of activity in these isles, around the Celtic and Irish Seas, with Penwith becoming something of a focal point in the maritime traffic connecting them - St Ives and Mount's Bay would have been the main landing places in Penwith.
-This was the warmest period, with people living in the uplands in summer, concentrating in the northern hills of Penwith.
-Penwith was a convenient-sized little world, two days' trek from one end to the other.
+This was the warmest period of ancient times, with people living in the uplands in summer, concentrating in the northern hills of Penwith.
+Penwith was a convenient-sized little world, with just two days' trek from one end to the other.